dv-flow/vscode-dv-flow/docs/index.rst

 .. image:: imgs/dv_flow_workspace_view.png

-This view is always active.

-The view can be manually-refreshed via `refresh` button.
+This view is always active, and can be manually-refreshed via `refresh` button.

 Single-clicking (selecting) an entry in the `tasks` collection will open an editor on the task's declaration.